 On the 9th day of Christmas my PM gave to me…a Nine Feet Tall Consultant

 Nine Feet Tall are experts in project management and PMO set-up and delivery.
-We are experienced in complex IT and business change programmes from start to finish – whether it be project mobilisation and kick-off, project planning or budget tracking you are looking for, in our hands your project is delivered on time and to budget.
+We are experienced in all complex change programmes from start to finish – whether it be project assurance, mobilisation and kick-off, project planning or budget tracking you are looking for, in our hands your project is delivered on time and to budget.